How To Clean Broccoli Properly

 • Also, it is high in many nutrients, including fiber, and all vitamins including vitamin K, iron, and potassium.

-• High in vitamin C, which protects your cells from damage, and promotes healing throughout your body.
+• High in vitamin C, that protects your cells from damage, and promotes healing throughout your body.

-A photo of fresh broccoli on a white cutting board. by 2sistersrecipes.com
+Fresh heads of fresh broccoli placed on a white and red cutting board.

 What To Look For When Buying Broccoli?